passiv/snaptrade-sdks/sdks/csharp/docs/ReferenceDataApi.md

     {
         public static void Main()
         {
             Snaptrade client = new Snaptrade();
             // Configure custom BasePath if desired
             // client.SetBasePath("https://api.snaptrade.com/api/v1");
             client.SetClientId(System.Environment.GetEnvironmentVariable("SNAPTRADE_CLIENT_ID"));
             client.SetConsumerKey(System.Environment.GetEnvironmentVariable("SNAPTRADE_CONSUMER_KEY"));

-            var ticker = "ticker_example";  // string | The ticker of the UniversalSymbol to get. var symbolId = "symbolId_example";  // Guid? | OPTIONAL IN PATH Can be used instead of the ticker ; The ID of the UniversalSymbol to get. (optional)
+            var ticker = "ticker_example"; // The ticker of the UniversalSymbol to get. var symbolId = "symbolId_example"; // OPTIONAL IN PATH Can be used instead of the ticker ; The ID of the UniversalSymbol to get. (optional)

             try
             {
                 // Get details of a symbol by the ticker